Wowwzerzs/quizApp/planning/user_stories.md

 * As a registered user, I can see a list of public quizzes, because I want to explore quizzes created by other users.

 * As a registered user, I can attempt a quiz, because I want to test my knowledge and skills.

-* As a registered user, I can see the results of my recent attempt, because I want to review my performance and learn from my mistakes AND my selected options turn red or green depending on if they are right or wrong, providing immediate feedback on my performance and helping me learn.

 * As a registered user, I can share a link to the result of my attempt, because I want to share my quiz results with others and compare my performance.